eherozhao/iChat/README.md

 We deploy our project to Heroku which is a cloud platform.
 Heroku is a cloud platform as a service (PaaS) supporting several programming languages.

+## Future Work
+### Group Chat
+We would like to add a function about the group chat.
+This function will let users chat with many people together in the same chat room and it will be easy for them to discuss or communicate with each other.
+### Post short videos
+Nowadays, more and more users like to use the short videos to record their life.
+Therefore, we would like to provide an interface for users to share their short video to friends.
+### Recall messages
+When chatting, sometimes people might send the wrong sentence.
+Therefore, we would like to implement a recall button for users to retrieve the message send no more than 2 minutes.